ONLYOFFICE-QA/onlyoffice-x2t-testing/README.md

 Change **dockerfile** and **docker-compose** file.

-1. Change image in docker-compose.
+1. Change image in .env.

 2. Set 3 environment variables in dockerfile: